henryj320/helios_dashboard/README.md

 To run the project, follow these steps:

 #### Cloning the Repository
 First, ` git clone ` the repository.
-Open it in a terminal or IDE and ` cd ` into the "react_dashboad_app" directory.
+Open it in a terminal or IDE and ` cd ` into the "helios_dashboad_app" directory.

 #### Running the React App
 You will need two terminals - one to run the React app and another to run the backend API.
 In one terminal, run the React app using the commands below: